glurp/ruiby_examples/README.md

-Here some exemple of little GUI applications with Ruby/Gtk/Ruiby.
+Here some exemple of little GUI applications with Ruby/Gtk/Ruiby, running on Window$.

 Bourse.rb
 --